pact-foundation/pact-jvm/provider/gradle/README.md

 parameters: `pacticipant` and either `pacticipantVersion` or `latest=true`.
 It will use the configuration from the `broker` section of your Gradle build.

+**NOTE:** It is recommended to use the [Pact CLI](https://docs.pact.io/implementation_guides/cli) to execute the Can I Deploy check, as it will always be up to date with features in the Pact broker.

 ```console
 $ ./gradlew canideploy -Ppacticipant='Activity Service' -Platest=true